As the Coronavirus pandemic continues to impact our lives globally, important personal milestones and celebrations still scatter our calendars.

 It will affect the mental health of so many.
 It’s not a natural way to live.

 The LORD God said, “It isn’t good for the man to live alone.
 I will make a suitable partner for him.”
 Genesis 2:18 (CEV)

 How Can We Survive A Life Without Celebrations?

-The recent Easter holiday weekend no doubt heightened the separation from family and friends, and the gravity of this historical global crisis.
+The Easter holiday weekend no doubt will heighten the separation from family and friends, and the gravity of this continuing historical global crisis.

-Not being able to go out to celebrate birthdays or other milestones, or have parties at home, is going to have huge emotional impacts for many people.
+Not being able to go out to celebrate birthdays or other milestones, or have parties at home, is still having emotional impacts for many people in 2021.